idaholab/moose/framework/doc/content/source/correctors/PointwiseRenormalizeVector.md

 ## Design

-The PointwiseRenormalizeVector user object is derived from `GeneralUserObject` and iterates over all active local elements.
+The PointwiseRenormalizeVector corrector is derived from `GeneralUserObject` and iterates over all active local elements.
 On each element the DOF indices for all coupled variables are obtained.
 Starting with the first index for each variable we check of the DOF is local to the current processor and assemble the corresponding value from each variable into a vector.
-The L2-norm is calculated and the vector renormalized for the norm to match [!param](/UserObjects/PointwiseRenormalizeVector/norm), unless all solution values are zero.
+The L2-norm is calculated and the vector renormalized for the norm to match [!param](/Correctors/PointwiseRenormalizeVector/norm), unless all solution values are zero.
 This is repeated for all remaining DOF indices and for the old and older solution states.

-!syntax parameters /UserObjects/PointwiseRenormalizeVector
+!syntax parameters /Correctors/PointwiseRenormalizeVector

-!syntax inputs /UserObjects/PointwiseRenormalizeVector
+!syntax inputs /Correctors/PointwiseRenormalizeVector

-!syntax children /UserObjects/PointwiseRenormalizeVector
+!syntax children /Correctors/PointwiseRenormalizeVector

 !bibtex bibliography